molik05/germline_small_var_call/README.md

 # BioIT-CEITEC/germline_small_var_call
 <p align="justify">
 This repository provides a Snakemake-based workflow for germline small variant calling.
-The pipeline integrates multiple widely used germline variant callers and combines their results.
-The workflow can be applied to DNA-seq as well as RNA-seq data.
-For RNA samples, spliced alignments are automatically processed using `SplitNCigarReads` prior to variant calling.
+The pipeline integrates multiple widely used germline variant callers, combines and filters their results.
+The workflow can be applied to DNA-seq (both WGS and targeted) as well as RNA-seq data.
+For RNA samples, spliced alignments are automatically processed prior to variant calling.
 The selection of variant callers and analysis mode is controlled via a central configuration file.
 The design allows individual variant callers to be enabled or disabled without modifying the workflow itself.
 </p>

 ## Requirements